- 4 minutes to read

 Message Types

-In the Web Client, for end-users in Roles where the Access Message Types permission is allowed; The end-user is granted the right to view information about Message Types.
+In the Web Client, end-users in Roles with the Access Message Types permission can view information about Message Types.
 A Nodinite Administrator can manage the following permissions:

 Managing Message Types

-Example of managing the Message Types permissions for Role
+Example: Managing the Message Types permissions for Role.

 Endpoints

-In the Web Client, for end-users in Roles where the Access Endpoints permission is allowed; The end-user is granted the right to view information about Endpoints.
+In the Web Client, end-users in Roles with the Access Endpoints permission can view information about Endpoints.
 A Nodinite Administrator can manage the following permissions:

 Managing Endpoints